Last updated: 15 July 2026

 Vague curriculum.
 A provider who describes their programme as "comprehensive AI leadership training" without being willing to share a detailed curriculum outline in the first or second conversation is hiding something — either the curriculum is thin, or it does not match the AI leadership description.

-How Prentice by TIQPlus Meets These Criteria
+How TIQPlus Supports These Criteria

 Sources & further reading